-The Artist’s Edition will be printed on hand made paper and Bradel bound in off-white goatskin with a red leather spine by Richard Tong at Ludlow Bookbinders.
+The Artist’s Edition (sold out) will be printed on hand made paper and Bradel bound in off-white goatskin with a red leather spine by Richard Tong at Ludlow Bookbinders.
 Each copy will have an original pen and ink drawing bound into the front board.
 It will be housed in a solander box that will also include a portfolio of prints, a new introduction by Neil Gaiman separately bound and a copy of our new printing of The Adventure of the Creeping Man, the Conan Doyle story that inspired The Case of Death and Honey.
 It will be signed by author and artist and the twenty six copies available for purchase will be lettered.

-The Numbered Edition will be printed on Zerkall mould paper and full bound in off-white goatskin by Richard Tong at Ludlow Bookbinders.
+The Numbered Edition (sold out) will be printed on Zerkall mould paper and full bound in off-white goatskin by Richard Tong at Ludlow Bookbinders.
 It will be housed in a slip case, signed by author and artist and the 250 copies available for purchase will be numbered.

 The Fine Edition will be printed on Mohawk Superfine paper and full bound in red book cloth by Green Street Bindery.
 We will also have available copies of The Adventure of the Creeping Man bound to match.
 There will be 500 numbered copies of both for sale, all signed by the artist.